effector/effector/docs/api/effector/sample.md

 # `sample({source, clock, fn, greedy?})`

-Object-like arguments passing, working exactly the same sa examples above.
+Object-like arguments passing, working exactly the same as examples above do.

 `greedy` modifier defines, whether sampler will wait of  resolving calculation result, and will batch all updates, resulting only one trigger, either will be triggered upon every linked node invocation, e.g. if `greedy` is `true`, `sampler` will fire, upon trigger of every node, linked to clock, whereas `non-greedy sampler(greedy: false)` will fire upon the last linked node trigger.